top of page

 Chairs: Dominique Housset (IBS, FR)

-Speakers: Jan Peter Abrahams (PSI, CH), Isabel UsonIBMB_(CSIC, SP)
+Speakers: Jan Peter Abrahams (PSI, CH), Isabel UsonIBMB (CSIC, SP)

 This microsymposium focuses on the emergence of electron diffraction (ED) to determine the 3D structure of biologically significant molecules and macromolecules.
 3D ED is a unique technique to collect rapidly complete 3D diffraction data out a few nano-sized crystals and obtain information about ions charges.
 With about 100 protein structures determined by 3D ED deposited in the PDB so far, on only 25 different proteins, 3D ED is not yet a main player in structural biology.
 However, the technique is going to benefit from the huge development of cryo-EM equipments worldwilde and the number of structural biology laboratories with access to a 3D ED facility will increase rapidly.
 This microsymposium will welcome works on either methodological developments in 3D ED or new structural biology results that use 3D ED.